 Placed second in the Calibre Prize is ‘Floundering’ by Melbourne-based artist, photographer, and fine artist Sarah Walker.
 Sarah Walker told ABR: ‘The Calibre Essay Prize is an essential avenue for new writing to be published with profound care and respect.
 I am proud to be joining a lineage of extraordinary writing.’

-In addition, the judges commended five essays, which will appear online in coming months in High Calibre.
+In addition, the judges commended five essays, which will appear online in High Calibre.
 They are:

 - John Bigelow: ‘The Song of the Grasshopper’